-Washington, D.C.--Congresswoman Frederica S. Wilson today issued the following statement in recognition of 9/11.
+Washington, D.C. – Congresswoman Frederica S. Wilson today released the following statement on in response to President Trump’s new deportation rules:

 Angela Johnson came to the Betty T. Ferguson Recreational Complex armed with a notepad to take notes during former President Bill Clinton’s speech.